Jayem2208/Jayem2208/README.md

 - 👋 Hi, I’m @Jayem2208
 - 👀 I’m interested in Cyber Security and AI
-- 🌱 I’m currently learning Computer Science at Uni
+- 🌱 I'm currently completing the Google CyberSecurity Certification
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I graduated from my BSc Computer Science course last year
-- 📫 How to reach me LinkdIn: www.linkedin.com/in/joshuam10
+- 📫 How to reach me LinkdIn: www.linkedin.com/in/joshuamatthews10

 <!---
 Jayem2208/Jayem2208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.